WestonThayer/portfolio2/src/writing/intro-to-font-metrics/index.md

     src="css-vertical-align.gif"
 }}

-For the most part, our tools stop there—but they don’t have to.

-## How could our tools use font metrics?

-Good typography is hard, but it gets easier when our tools help out.
-Even though the raw anatomy of a typeface is essential to good design, our tools usually obscure that anatomy—hiding all the details inside type’s **bounding box**.
+Unfortunately, most of the time, our tools obscure type’s anatomy behind the **bounding box**.

 In Sketch, the bounding box is represented by selection handles.
 In CSS, you can see it by setting a `background-color`.
 All type positioning is in relation to the bounding box, so if you wanted 100px from the top of the screen to a paragraph, our tools yield 100px to the top of the box, not to the top of an “L” (cap height) or the bottom (baseline).